isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 patient_details
 ###############

-given a patient barcode (of length 12, *eg* TCGA-B9-7268), this endpoint returns all available information about this patient, including a list of samples and aliquots derived from this patient;

-Returns information about a specific participant.
-Takes a participant barcode as a required parameter.
+Returns information about a specific participant, including a list of samples and aliquots derived from this patient.
+Takes a participant barcode (of length 12, *eg* TCGA-B9-7268) as a required parameter.
 User does not need to be authenticated.

 **Access control:** To call this method, you must have the following
 roles: